scverse/SnapATAC2/README.md

 ![Continuous integration](https://github.com/lauradmartens/SnapATAC2/workflows/test-python-package/badge.svg)
 ![GitHub Repo stars](https://img.shields.io/github/stars/lauradmartens/SnapATAC2?style=social)

+> [!IMPORTANT]
+> This an adapted version of SnapATAC2 to process data to be used to train a scooby model!
-SnapATAC2-scooby is based on [SnapATAC2 v2.7.1](https://github.com/kaizhang/SnapATAC2)!
+> SnapATAC2-scooby is based on [SnapATAC2 v2.7.1](https://github.com/kaizhang/SnapATAC2)!

 Resources
 -----------